Sitecore-Hackathon/Boilerplate/README.md

 The Hackathon site can be found at http://www.sitecorehackathon.org/sitecore-hackathon-2018/

-This purpose of repository is to provide a smaple which shows how to structure the Hackathon submissions.
+This purpose of repository is to provide a sample which shows how to structure the Hackathon submissions.
 We highly recommend

 ## Entry Submission Requirements